frenck/action-addon-information/README.md

 🚀 Frenck's GitHub Action for gathering information from an Home Assistant Add-on.

+## Fork

+This fork disables the presence check for a 'build.yaml' or 'build.json' file, as this is not necessarily needed.

 ## About

 This GitHub Action is able to extract information from a Home Assistant Add-on,